saic-iitmandi/sysadmin-test-submissions/2024-25/Darkrai6561/chal5/README.md

 I used wsl to run it
 also I can't upload the .env file here I guess
-So if you want to run it please use this format of env file
+So if you want to run it please use this format of env file save the .env file in the same directory as the script.py and please download chrome driver for it to work

 LOGIN_ID=